 WHAT WILL LARRY PRESENT?

-- In this interactive workshop for K-12 educators and leaders, you will learn, through both guided and independent practice, how to:
+- In this interactive, one-day virtual workshop for PK-12 educators and leaders, you will learn, through both guided and independent practice, how to:

 - “Unwrap” standards for your unit of study

 - Create a graphic organizer of “unwrapped” concepts and skills

 - Decide Big Ideas for your students to discover

 - Write Essential Questions to focus instruction and assessment

 WHO SHOULD ATTEND:

 - One or more self-selected standards from your own grade and content area for you to “unwrap”